MatiMatik97/react-spotify-clone/README.md

-## React spotify clone
+## React Spotify Clone
-This is a spotify clone web application written in React.js.
-Implements basic spotify web app functionality using spotify web api such as display of user information, playlists with limited loading and tracks.
+This is a Spotify clone web application written in React.js.
+Implements basic spotify web app functionality using spotify web API such as display of user information, playlists with limited loading and tracks.

 Site: [spotify-clone-app-2afe5.web.app](https://spotify-clone-app-2afe5.web.app/)